IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## LLC Board Director Term Length {#term-length}

 The term length for a Director shall be three years in length.
 The exceptions to this guideline will be for the terms for some Directors during the first full formation of the LLC Board in order to establish staggered terms and for any appointments to fill a vacancy.
-The final exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s term length is governed instead by the term lengths established in RFC 7437, Section 3.4.
+The final exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s term length is governed instead by the term lengths established in {{BCP10}}, Section 3.4.

 ## LLC Board Director Limit {#term-limit}

 A director may serve no more than two consecutive terms, with at least one full term prior to the start of any additional terms.
-An exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s service is governed instead by the term lengths established in {{RFC7437}}, Section 3.4.
+An exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s service is governed instead by the term lengths established in {{BCP10}}, Section 3.4.

 An exception to the two consecutive term rule is for an LLC-appointed Director.
 For such a Director, they may serve only one term via this appointment method, after which any subsequent terms would be occur via other appointment processes (such as via the NomCom process).